sanskrit/learnsanskrit.org/content/vyakarana/krt/shatr-and-shanac.md

 }

-{s zatR~} and {s zAnac} are {s sArvadhAtuka pratyaya}s, so they cause slightly different changes from the {s ArdhadhAtuka kRt-pratyaya}s that we have seen so far.
+{s zatR~} and {s zAnac} are {s sArvadhAtuka pratyaya}s, so the changes they cause differ slightly from the changes caused by the {s ArdhadhAtuka kRt-pratyaya}s that we have seen so far.

 {h Defining the {s pratyaya}s}